 Imaging Sequences Used

-T1-weighted images for detailed anatomy and bone marrow.
+T1-weighted images to analyse anatomy and bone marrow.

 Conditions Diagnosed with MRI Forearm (One Side Only)

-Tendon injuries such as distal biceps tendon rupture.
+Perforations of tendons, such as the distal biceps tendon rupture.

 Infections

-Compression neuropathies affecting radial, ulnar, or median nerves.
+Compression neuropathies involving radial, ulnar, or median nerves

 Benefits of MRI Forearm (One Side Only)

-Provides detailed multiplanar visualization of both bone and soft tissue.
+Provides detailed multiplanar imaging of both bone and soft tissue

-Detects early inflammatory or degenerative changes not visible on X-ray.
+Detects early pathological changes not visible on X-rays

 Risks and Limitations

-Gadolinium contrast should be used cautiously in patients with kidney dysfunction.
+Gadolinium contrast should be used cautiously in kidney disease

 Comparison with Other Imaging Modalities